mario-cossio/Lucidarios/README.md

 ***Stylo***

 This subfolder contains plain text files for stylometric analysis, organized by witness.
 The `Enteros` subfolder contains the same files as `3.
-Stylo` in the `*2.
-Colación*` folder.
+Stylo` in the <strong><code>2.
+Colación</code></strong> folder.
 The main folder contains a single plain text document with the complete witness.

 The chapters do not always follow their original manuscript order; instead, they are arranged according to the reconstructed *original* order intended for the edition.
 Passages in other languages (Latin, Hebrew, or Arabic) and scribal deletions have been excluded to prevent stylistic contamination. *This folder is not currently updated but will be as the process continues.*